-DBJ is a 100% government-owned policy-based financial institution headquartered in Tokyo, Japan.
-The bank provides domestic and global financial services to its clients, operating across Japan, the U.S., Europe and Asia.
+DBJ is a 100% government-owned financial institution headquartered in Tokyo, Japan.
+DBJ provides domestic and global financial services to its clients, operating across Japan, the U.S., Europe and Asia.
 Throughout its history, DBJ has been devoted to regional development, environmental conservation, basic social infrastructure, and the creation of technology and industry.

-Japan Development Bank, the predecessor of DBJ, was established in 1951 to facilitate the reconstruction of Japan after the Second World War, specifically in relation to securing a sustainable energy industry.
+Japan Development Bank, the predecessor of Development Bank of Japan, was established in 1951 to facilitate the reconstruction of Japan after the Second World War, specifically in relation to securing a sustainable energy industry.
 Soon after, its activities expanded to include infrastructure development, both nationally and internationally.
-During the 1970s and 1980s, as a result of growing social imbalance and increasing concerns in relation to the stable supply of energy, Japan Development Bank focused its efforts on decrease of the gap in standards of living, pollution control, and regional and urban developments.
-During the late 80s and 90s Japan Development Bank continued to support improvements to social capital.
-In 1999, Japan Development Bank and Hokkaido Tohoku Development Finance Public Corporation merged to form DBJ.
-DBJ has focused on three areas: community development, environmental conservation and sustainable societies, and the creation of new technologies and industries.
-In 2008, DBJ was established under the Development Bank of Japan Inc. Act.
+During the 1970s and 80s, as a result of growing social imbalance and increasing concerns in relation to the stable supply of energy, Japan Development Bank focused its efforts on decreasing the gap in standards of living, pollution control, and regional and urban developments.
+During the late 1980s and 90s Japan Development Bank continued to support improvements to social capital.
+In 1999, Japan Development Bank and Hokkaido Tohoku Development Finance Public Corporation merged to form Development Bank of Japan.
+Development Bank of Japan has focused on three areas: community development, environmental conservation and sustainable societies, and the creation of new technologies and industries.
+In 2008, DBJ was established under the Development Bank of Japan Inc. Act as the successor to Development Bank of Japan.

 According to its business model, DBJ "works to resolve the issues its clients face by providing specialised financial services involving integrated investments and loans."
-It and its affiliates provide and integrate the following services:
+DBJ and its affiliates provide and integrate the following services: